NimuMel/Portfolio-Website/README.md

 - **Backend Integration:** Potential integration with a backend for storing contact form submissions or adding more dynamic content.
 - **Dark Mode:** Implement a dark mode toggle for better accessibility and user preference.

-## Contributing

-Feel free to fork the repository and submit pull requests with suggestions, bug fixes, or improvements.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.